 Walking back to our hotel in Antibes we walked a bit of the trail of artists that spans many miles in Côte d’Azur.
 In this photo you can see the alps that Monet painted on that very spot.
 If you erase the concrete development, the scene looks almost the same.
 There are several spots like this in Antibes and the art-lover in me thought that was pretty special.

-Antibes and Juan-les-Pins were so fun for us to explore, but our trip to Côte d’Azur was not over yet; come back next week to read about our most incredible day in Antibes – or better yet, sign-up to receive updates directly in your inbox.
+Antibes and Juan-les-Pins were so fun for us to explore, but our trip to Côte d’Azur was not over yet.
+Read more about our trip in the next post.

 P.S.
-You may also like to read about my other trips to France.
+You may also like to read about my other trips to France and dowload a FREE international packing list☟.

 © 2018, Sherrelle.
 All rights reserved.